 Amplitude is the distance travelled by the massage head as it moves back and forth to give you the percussions.
 Amplitude is always a critical feature for percussive therapy enthusiasts.
 A few millimetres less could knock you down into vibrational therapy territory.

-Many brands struggle to impress here – especially the affordable devices tend to get it wrong here.
+Many massage gun brands struggle to impress here – especially the affordable devices tend to get it wrong here.
 What about the DynaSphere?

 Well, this device has the advertised 13mm stroke length.
 It’s not something they use to sell this device, it’s real.
 Impressive!